 *This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 Ginger Tea is one of the most popular herbal infusions that you’re going to find.
 And it’s very simple to make.
-Just take a couple of slices of fresh ginger and pop it in some boiling water let it steep for around ten minutes then poured into your cup.
+Just take a couple of slices of fresh ginger and pop it in some boiling water let it steep for around ten minutes then pour it into your cup.

-But the interesting thing is that you can take that Ginger infused water and added to any number of herbal infusions to give you a whole new flavor experience with your cup of tea.
+But the interesting thing is that you can take that ginger-infused water and add it to any number of herbal infusions to give you a whole new flavor experience with your cup of tea.
 Here are just some of the most popular ginger tea herbal Blends that you can try right now.

 Here is a list of flavors for Twinings lemon and ginger tea…